ansible/ansible/docs/docsite/rst/reference_appendices/tower.rst

 Red Hat Ansible Tower
 =====================

-`Red Hat Ansible Tower <https://www.ansible.com/products/tower>` is a web console and REST API for operationalizing Ansible across your team, organization, and enterpise.
+`Red Hat Ansible Tower <https://www.ansible.com/products/tower>` is a web console and REST API for operationalizing Ansible across your team, organization, and enterprise.
 It's designed to be the hub for all of your automation tasks.

 Ansible Tower gives you role-based access control, including control over the use of securely stored credentials for SSH and other services.
 You can sync your Ansible Tower inventory with a wide variety of cloud sources, and powerful multi-playbook workflows allow you to model complex processes.